 Sticky boards, pitfall traps, Berlese funnels sweep samples, stem bouquets, climatic variation and marking techniques were evaluated for alfalfa weevil population predictions.
 The prevailing climate was the most important factor controlling early adult activities.
 Early adult feeding and sexual development was the key to forecasting later larval populations.
 Regional surveys were not adequate for local control recommendations.

 The effects of climate (especially temperature) on both weevils and alfalfa in six fields in areas with frequent alfalfa weevil damage were selected and studied in detail.
 The fields were selected for comparable age, alfalfa variety, type of irrigation and harvest practices.
 The development of both alfalfa and weevils were monitored using accumulated degree days at a developmental threshold of 9°C for the alfalfa weevil and 5°C for the alfalfa.
 When there was significant early season accumulated degree days (9°C), a weevil outbreak was likely.
 Adult weevils fed heavily and females developed eggs during this period.
 Cool spring conditions did not favor early weevil activity while alfalfa plants developed due to the lower development threshold.

 Jech, Larry Edward, "Alfalfa Weevil, Hypera postica (Gyllenhal), (Coleoptera: Curculionidae) Response to Environmental Factors in Alfalfa Fields in Northern Utah" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8266.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .